“I’m very laid back. I only care about two things:

 Let’s say you’re a hiring manager trying to fill a key position.
 You think you might want to know how well someone can take feedback?

 Of course you do.
-So you do what seems like a good idea and call Caliper to help you dig into what makes candidates tick.
-As part of the broader assessment, they’re going to give you a lot of line of sight into how sensitive the candidate is in a broad range of interactions.
+As part of the broader assessment, most providers are going to give you a lot of line of sight into how sensitive the candidate is in a broad range of interactions.

 Good job!
 Now you have your tool, and it’s helped you measure what we’ll broadly call “Sensitivity.”
 Candidates who are low sensitivity can take feedback like a champ, no matter how direct and stinging the feedback is.
 They’ll hear what you say, it will sting for about 60 seconds, then they’ll move on to figure out the truth in the feedback you delivered.
 They don’t dwell on the sting for long – they’re not divas in that way.